 Qn.
-2: Determine as large a set of FDs as you can from this new relation.
+2: Determine as large a set of FDs as you can from this new relation (enough to answer Qns 3,4).

 Qn.
 3: Demonstrate the application of the 7 rules to derive new functional dependencies using your answer to Qn.
 2: Reflexivity, Augmentation, Transitivity, Self-determination, Decomposition, Union, Composition.